 Belisarius – Detecting vandalism on Stack Overflow

-Test
+Test License: MIT

 Background

-• Removing all code
+• remove all code

-• Replacing all content with repeated words
+• replace content with nonsense or repeated words

-• Adding solutions to their questions instead of posting an answer
+• include solutions to questions

 Why do we need the bot?